monktastic/no-more-contempt/scratch/endless-summary.md

 We may scoff at this idea, telling ourselves that they _have_ no such part — or that even if they do, it's too deeply buried to matter — and that they therefore deserve only our contempt.
 But the truth is that _this is itself profound self-deception._

-See, there's this wacky spiritual idea that we're all One, and that upon enlightenment you'll fully realize this.
-But the truth is that part of you always already knows it.
-You know that you are guilty of precisely the same self-deception that you see in others.
-Sure, maybe not to the same degree as the worst offenders, but the mechanism is exactly the same.
-You've skirted your conscience before, pretending either that you couldn't hear it or that you didn't have to listen.
-In that moment, part of you knows _perfectly well_ that you're doing wrong, but that knowledge is cleverly shielded from conscious self-reflection.

 What may be less obvious is that treating people with contempt is exactly such an example.
 Contempt isn't actually there to help you fight evil; it only feels that way.
 It is actually designed to push people further into the abyss; to _reinforce_ their self-deceptive tendencies.
 You are trying to remind them that they have no "inner light," and by doing so, you are smothering it further.
 Again, this isn't by accident: a deep part of you knows perfectly well that this is what you are doing, if only you would listen.

-That's why wise people urge compassion for evildoers.
-They're not being naive, and they're not telling us to be nice, sweet, or understanding.

 ---
 ---

-The greatest trick the Devil ever pulled was to convince you that he doesn't exist within your own mind; that evil exists only "out there," where it is your duty to valiantly (and violently) defeat it.
-It is the ultimate trap.

-The truth is that each one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't need to.
-This is a kind of self-deception: part of us knows _perfectly well_ that we're doing wrong, but that knowledge is carefully shielded from conscious self-reflection.
-We know that we've done this before, but we're not aware of just how often.
-Our minds only allow us to see a carefully curated subset of our misbehavior; the tip of the iceberg, so as to maintain our self-image as "good people."

-_All_ evil ultimately depends on precisely this same mechanism: people know perfectly well when they're doing wrong, but that _wrongness_ is very cleverly hidden from conscious self-reflection.
-Instead, they only hear their own justifications.
-When we witness people in this state, we perceive them as _fundamentally morally defective._ Just bring to mind anyone you see as a "bad person" and check if this is true.
 We don't recognize that they're caught in the grip of a powerful spell; one that we ourselves are painfully susceptible to.
 We feel compelled to violently attack them (if only emotionally) — and it feels like this urge comes from our inner goodness.
 But this is a dark lie.

 > _We judge ourselves by our intentions and others by their actions._

 Self-deception is caused by an _insanely clever_ parasite in the mind.
 It makes you overlook the interconnectedness of reality; your deep commonality with other beings.
-The ultimate truth is that you _are_ everyone (and everything) else, in a profound and surprising sense.
-This is supposedly only realized fully upon _enlightenment,_ but all of us can sense it at all times.
-Your parasite lulls you into forgetting — and by doing so, makes you treat "others" in a way that encourages _them_ to forget, too.
-Hating "bad people" is an attempt to distance yourself further from them — and it works by encouraging them (and others) to become _worse people._

 Think about how it feels to be treated with contempt.
 It doesn't matter whether the person is right about your behavior: their contempt is an unmistakable sign that they are under the sway of their parasite.
 They're pretending to do the world a service but are really just virtue signaling.
 How in the world do they think that they have the moral authority to be judging you?
 This is flagrantly obvious from your perspective, but not from theirs.
 This shouldn't surprise us, because we do exactly the same thing.